guitarvydas/zddemos/README.md

 - a simple expression grammar compiled to Python, Javascript, Common Lisp, WASM (WAT?) all at once

 ### dpink
-- an LLM experiment based on Daniel Pink's advice to ask the question "Why?"
+- an LLM experiment based on Daniel Pink's advice to repeatedly ask the question "Why?"
 5 times

 ### 0d kernel
-- written in rt and compiled to Python, Javascript, Common Lisp
+- written in `rt` and compiled to Python, Javascript, Common Lisp

 ### Larson scanner running in a browser
-- used generated code for the components
+- uses generated code for the components

 # Usage:
 ./make.bash